maciej-ka/learning-notes/react.md

 "use cache"
 atm only Next, not React

+it can be used only on server side
+but it can be used in any place of that server side

 if you put it on top of layout
 then whole layout and its children will be cached
 but this may lead to stale data